USS Arizona survivor rejoins shipmates, interred aboard ship

 PROVIDENCE, R.I.
-(AP) — One of the last surviving veterans of the sinking of the USS Arizona during the attack on Pearl Harbor has been reunited with his shipmates.
+(AP) — One of the last surviving veterans of the sinking of the USS Arizona during the attack on Pearl Harbor has been reunited with his fallen shipmates.

 Raymond Haerry was interred on the ship in a ceremony that his granddaughter says was solemn and beautiful.

-Haerry never returned to Pearl Harbor while he lived because the memories from Dec.
-7, 1941, were too painful.
+Haerry was 19 years old when bombs started falling on his battleship on Dec.
+7, 1941.
+He never returned to Pearl Harbor while he lived because the memories were too painful.
 As he neared the end of his life, he told his family he’d like to be laid to rest there.

 Haerry died Sept.
 27 in Rhode Island at age 94.
-He was one of six remaining Arizona survivors.
+Five Arizona survivors remain.

 Most Read Stories